 The Court filing costs are the same whether the application is made by the Executor or a lawyer acting on the Executor’s behalf.
 However, in the case where you hire a lawyer to help, legal costs will be added for their time spent dealing with the matter.
-To keep costs down without compromising on quality or service, law firms like Safewill Legal can provide fixed fee and transparent pricing (with Safewill Legal being the most affordable fixed fee service in Australia).
+This can detract from assets in the estate plan, and undermine the powers of the executor, to carry through the wishes of the will maker in full.

 There are several stages to a Probate application, each with its own time frame: